7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

 > ...return a binary consisting of a 4-byte header *containing a number N*, followed by N bytes of data...

-In other words, get the number of bytes of the binary returned by `term_to_binary()`, put that size into 4 bits of a result binary, then add the return value of `term_to_binary()` to the result binary.
-Effectively, the first 4 bits will tell you how many bytes contain the data that follows.
+In other words, get the number of bytes of the binary returned by `term_to_binary()`, put that size into 4 bytes of a result binary, then add the return value of `term_to_binary()` to the result binary.
+Effectively, the first 4 bytes will tell you the number of bytes that contain the data that follows.

 Here's my solution:
 ```